-(a) Title I and Appendices 2.0 through 8.0 apply to all proceedings in district courts, family and domestic relations courts, and juvenile courts.
+(a) Title I and Appendices 2.0 through 8.0 apply to all proceedings in district courts, family courts, and juvenile courts.

-(b) Title II and Appendices 9.3 through 9.14 apply to all civil proceedings in district courts, except for family and domestic relations and juvenile proceedings.
+(b) Title II and Appendices 9.3 through 9.14 apply to all civil proceedings in district courts, except for family and juvenile proceedings.